-We take a moment to consider how our preferred material is a leading component in the movement towards a sustainable future...
+So, as bespoke furniture makers, we take a moment to consider how our preferred material is a leading component in the movement towards a sustainable future...

 We design and make solid wood, high-quality furniture from certified timber with an eye to the future; our classic pieces are designed for future generations not landfill.
-This is furniture that is built to last, which can be tailored to fit your space and style, whilst showcasing the authenticity and quality of solid wood.
+This is sustainable wood furniture that is built to last, which can be tailored to fit your space and style, whilst showcasing the authenticity and quality of solid wood.